tridims/speck-cipher/README.md

 cargo bench
 ```

-## To run the statistical tests, you need to run the example program.
+## To run the statistical tests, you need to run the file that you want in examples folder.

 ```bash
 cargo run --example <example_name>